Deconstructing the Graph of a Relation: A practical guide

 Distinguishing Relations from Functions

 A crucial distinction to make is between a relation and a function.
-While all functions are relations, not all relations are functions.
+Consider this: while all functions are relations, not all relations are functions.
 A relation is a function if, and only if, for every x-value in the domain, there is only one corresponding y-value in the range.
 Graphically, this means that a vertical line drawn anywhere on the graph will intersect the graph at most once.
-If a vertical line intersects the graph more than once, the relation is not a function.
+If a vertical line intersects the graph more than once, the relation is not a function That alone is useful..

 Analyzing Specific Types of Relations